Friday, January 13, 2006

 Mr. Bush, you let me down.
 You let us all down.

-In my last post, I hoped that your chief-of-staff's quoted remarks indicated you really didn't know what was going on in and on the Gulf Coast in general.
+In my last post, I hoped that your chief-of-staff's quoted remarks indicated you really didn't know what was going on in New Orleans and on the Gulf Coast in general.
 I hoped that exposure to the reality on the ground would move your heart and lead to a change in policy.

 Instead, you chose to act out the lines from Louisiana 1927 about President Coleridge and the "little fat man" newspaper reporter.